 Version 7.3 and Version 7.0 or earlier MAT-files handle multiple variables differently.
 See MAT-File Variable.

-The From File block supports reading nonvirtual bus
+The From File block supports reading nonvirtual bus signals in

 For array data, the From File block reads only double signal data.